IQSS/dataverse/doc/sphinx-guides/source/installation/config.rst

 ++++++++++

 Sets which languages should be available.
 If there is more than one, a dropdown is displayed in the header.
-This should be formated as a JSON array as shown below.
+This should be formated as a JSON array as shown in the example.

 ``Languages=[{  "locale":"en", "title":"English"},  {  "locale":"fr", "title":"Français"}]``